 [Source: IMDB.com]

 A star is born!
 On this day in 1929 (in Berlin, Germany), Woman In The Moon enjoyed its very first theatrical engagement!
-Directed by Fritz Lang, the SciFi/Fantasy starred Willy Fritsch and Gerda Maurus, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Fritz Lang, the SciFi/Fantasy starred Willy Fritsch, Gerda Maurus, and Klaus Pohl.
+Here's the plot summary as provided by IMDB.com:

 "A tenacious scientist blasts off for the moon in hopes of riches that may be found there."